joejknowles/CV/README.md

 ## Joseph Knowles

 A recent university and Makers Academy graduate with a broad range of skills and a particular interest in software design.
 I'm one of the first people to complete Makers Academy's highly intensive, full time coding bootcamp remotely, where I created a fully functional 'garden sharing' web app in just two weeks.
 I created this to match the needs of a real client as part of a small team of developers.
-I'm looking for a jovial work environment with interesting people who will allow me to continue learning at the fast pace I currently am, while pushing me into new and exciting areas of emerging technology.
+I'm hoping to join a jovial work environment with interesting people who will allow me to continue learning at the fast pace I currently am, while pushing me into new and exciting areas of emerging technology.

 ## Skills